rslewenstein/rslewenstein/README.md

 - 👨‍💻 I have + 12 years of experience in IT.
 - 💻 I'm a Back-end developer.
 I've been working as Backend Software Engineer.
 - 🎮 I like to play games.
-- 📚 I've been studing about Containers, Clounds and Messaging.
+- 📚 I've been studing about Containers, Clouds and Messaging.

 <center>
 <table>